hugobbi/openmp-forest/README.md

 # openmp-forest
-Decision Tree and Random Forest implementation in C using OpenMP for parallelization.
+Decision Tree implementation in C using OpenMP for parallelization.
 (INF01008 Assignment)

 ## Build